-Hiramani Majhi is a 20 year old caregiver from Odisha.
-All clients that she has worked for would agree that she is extremely sincere and compassionate.
+Hiramani Majhi is a 20-year-old caregiver from Odisha.
+All clients that she has worked for have concurred that she is extremely sincere and compassionate.
 Here are excerpts of an interview with her where she describes a typical day caring for a bedridden patient.

 When did you join Life Circle?

 What kind of patients have you cared for?
 Where did you stay the longest?

 I have cared for two bedridden patients, one patient that required mobility assistance and a dementia patient undergoing chemotherapy.
 I spent 4-5 months caring for Mr. Baburao who was a frail and bedridden senior and passed away recently.

 Tell me about a typical day caring for Mr Baburao.

 I would feed him liquid food (prepared by the patient’s family) through a Ryle’s tube every 2 hours.
 I also had to wash the patient’s soiled clothes in the morning.
 It used to keep me very busy until 12-1 pm.